|

 Compare the melodic lines of the inner voices of this example. compared to the previous one.
 While the top two lines are unchanged, the next two (middle staff) have stronger melodic integrity.

 One may choose to use harmony which is as dissonant or consonant as one wishes.
 It is common, however, to balance the dissonance of one's reharmonization against the dissonance or consonance of the existing melody.
 Usually, a very diatonic melody lends itself well to active harmonies, while a very dissonant melody requires the stability afforded by simpler harmony.
+The more one explores the art of reharmonization, the more readily available these options become, whether one is composing, arranging, or improvising.
+As with all other music theory, the final success or failure of this work will be determined by how good the music sounds.

 (This page and all the materials within copyright ©2000 James Walker, All Rights Reserved.
 No portion of this page may be duplicated or distributed without the author's written consent.)